HMS Brilliant (F90): Falklands War

+Brilliant rescued 24 survivors from the burning SS Atlantic Conveyor, which had been hit by two Argentine Exocet anti-ship missiles.
+Brilliant, operating nearby, responded quickly, launching boats to recover crew from the water and providing medical support.

 1983–1996

 In 1987 she became leader of the 2nd Frigate Squadron.
-On 14 May 1989, the ship's helicopter, a Lynx HAS3, XZ244, crashed near Mombasa, Kenya, while en route to the city's airport for a period of shore leave.
+On 14 May 1989, the ship's helicopter, Lynx XZ244, crashed near Mombasa, Kenya, while en route to the city's airport for a period of shore leave.
 A door had detached when opened inflight and collided with the tail rotor, resulting in the aircraft splitting in half and the death of all nine personnel on board.

 In October 1990 she saw the first members of the Women's Royal Naval Service to serve officially on an operational warship.
 In January 1991, Brilliant deployed to the Persian Gulf as part of the Operation Granby Task Force, in the First Gulf War.
 Brilliant starred in a BBC documentary series called HMS Brilliant – In a Ship's Company by the journalist Chris Terrill in 1994, while she was undertaking an operational tour off the coast of former Yugoslavia enforcing a United Nations arms embargo in the Adriatic sea.